Renewal Guidelines: Renewal Rules and Regulations

 The procedure and requirements for renewal of a license is as follows:

 (1) The license shall be renewed every two years on July 1.
-Two months prior to the license renewal period, an application for renewal will be mailed to each licensee at the last address provided to the Board.
 Failure to receive notification during this period does not relieve the licensee of the responsibility of meeting the continuing education requirements and renewal of his or her license.

 Information on Expired & Inactive Licenses